Gursharankaurbrar/finalprojectmakeup/README.md

 - Enable Firebase Authentication in the Firebase console.
 - Connect an Android device or start an Android emulator.
 - Click "Run" in Android Studio to build and run the app.

-## How to Contribute
-Contributions are welcome!
-Here’s how you can contribute to the development of this app:
-- Fork the Repository: Fork this repository to your own GitHub account.
-- Create a Branch: Create a feature branch for the change you want to make.
-- Make Changes: Implement your changes or add new features in the code.
-- Commit Your Changes: Commit your changes with a clear and concise message describing what you’ve done.
-Example: git commit -m "Add new search functionality".
-- Push to Your Fork: Push your changes to your forked repository.
-Example: git push origin feature/new-feature.
-- Create a Pull Request: Submit a pull request to the main repository with a description of your changes.

 # Technologies Used
 ## Jetpack Compose: